mattiabachini/code-satp/models/location-models/METRICS_UPDATE_SUMMARY.md

 4. ✅ **Maintainability**: Single source of truth for metrics computation
 5. ✅ **Flexibility**: Both detailed JSON and quick-comparison CSV outputs

+## Important Notes

+### JSON Saving Fix
+After initial implementation, we discovered that JSON files weren't being saved correctly due to import path issues.
+This has been fixed by:

+1. Adding an optional `results_dir` parameter to both `save_gliner_predictions_and_metrics()` and `save_bert_predictions_and_metrics()`
+2. Using frame inspection to find `get_task_results_dir` from the caller's context when `results_dir` is not provided
+3. Updating all notebook cells to explicitly pass `results_dir=results_dir` to the save functions
+4. Adding fallback logic for local/Colab path detection

+Now both GLiNER and BERT models will correctly save comprehensive JSON metrics files!

 ## Testing

 Run the notebook cells and verify: